p-g1/WeatherApp/README.md

 - Navigate to the root directory in a command line window

+- Run the command 'npm install' to install packages

 - Run the command ‘node server.js’

 - Head to localhost:8080 in your browser